C10udburst/chunkdrive/README.md

     address: 127.0.0.1  # optional
     see_root: true  # optional
     readonly: false  # optional
+    style_path: ./style.css  # optional
 ```

 - `address` specifies the address to listen on.
 - `see_root` makes the `/` directory visible.
 Useful if you want to make a share server where users need to explicitly specify the descriptor to access data.
 - `readonly` makes the server read-only.
+- `style_path` specifies a path to a CSS file that will be used to style the web interface.

+The HTTP server does not handle authentication or SSL.
+It was designed to be used behind a reverse proxy like nginx.

+It does not use any JavaScript :sunglasses:

 </details>